‘Rebranding What Sustainability Is’

 About their jobs

-Perez-Vera My role is very niche and was created specifically to ensure that Mastercard reaches its net-zero ambitions.
-When I started, my role was focusing on creating the strategy to decarbonize within global media,
+Perez-Vera: My role is very niche and was created specifically to ensure that Mastercard reaches its net-zero ambitions.
+When I started, my role was focusing on creating the strategy to decarbonize within global media, all of the social platforms, media, and production — what’s happening on an actual shoot.
+My role expanded, and I now oversee the strategy for decarbonization across meetings and travel.

 A core part of our success is that sustainability is a priority for our stakeholders.
 Our artists care a lot about it.
 Their fans increasingly are really interested in it, and as a result, our management and our board and our employees are all really invested.
-And I think our management and our board have been essential in being able to make progress and to set bolder ambitions year over year.

 On making an impact

-On where we go from here
+On where sustainability goes from here

-Perez-Vera I’m going to be a rebel.
+Perez-Vera: I’m going to be a rebel.
 I think we should do away with the word “sustainability” because it’s an anomaly.
-This should be the new norm — it should be the right thing to do.
+This should be the new norm — it should just be the right thing to do.
 I like saying “impact” more than “sustainability,” because sustainability can mean a lot of things.
 So the biggest thing is rebranding what sustainability is, so people realize it’s not the standalone department that’s in the corner, emailing us again.
 It’s baked into every conversation.

 Barbara Palmer is Convene’s deputy editor